Kagemitsu Hasegawa

 (1) Definition of atonal scale

-A scale wherein an octave is formed by the repetitive use of a certain tone row.
+A scale wherein an octave is formed by the repetitive use of a certain

 (2) Classification of atonal scale